Skip to main content

 "So you do then?"
 She smiled.
 Aniruddha realised that Mashi had tricked him.
 He looked away and blushed slightly.

 "See.
 It's not complicated.
-She loves you too."
+She loves you, too."
 Aniruddha looked up at her words as Mashi smiled and patted his back and left.

 Aniruddha sat down on the easy chair on the balcony.
 She loves you too.
 His cheeks flushed.
-Every time he had stopped himself from thinking of this possibility so that he could have control over his own emotions.
+Every time, he had stopped himself from thinking of this possibility so that he could have control over his own emotions.
 Hearing it from someone else was different.
 He shook his head.
 Mashi could be wrong.
 Couldn't she?
 What did Bondita know of love?
 She was a teenager.
 Right?

 Bondita was practising her apology numerous times in her head.
 She wanted to tell him how sorry she was.
 It was silly of her to challenge him.
 Of course, he had stayed the last few years away from home.
 He wasn't used to it.
 She should have been more mature.
 Bondita paced the room with the book in her hand.
-She was so lost in thoughts that she didn't see Aniruddha walk in carrying a bunch of files.
-He stopped at the threshold consciously remembering Mashi's words.
-He frowned a little realising that even when the book was open, her mind was elsewhere.
+She was so lost in thought that she didn't see Aniruddha walk in carrying a bunch of files.
+He stopped at the threshold, consciously remembering Mashi's words.
+He frowned a little, realising that even when the book was open, her mind was elsewhere.
 Aniruddha shook his head, walked up behind her and tapped her shoulder.
 Bondita jolted and turned.

 "What are you reading?"
 He asked, raising his eyebrows.